cbusch-pivotal/pivotal-perficient-stl-workshop/README.md

 # PCF & Spring Workshop
 ## Pivotal Software and Perficient St. Louis
-Cloud Native Application development and security with Spring and Pivotal Cloud Foundry.
+Cloud Native application development with Spring, .Net and Pivotal Cloud Foundry.
 Join Pivotal and Perficient for a full-day hands-on workshop to introduce key concepts in modern cloud native application development and delivery.
-This workshop will introduce concepts of cloud-native and Spring application development along with Pivotal Cloud Foundry.
-The labs will leverage Spring Boot, Spring Cloud Data Flow and Actuator, Spring Cloud, and other PCF 2.0 topics.
+This workshop will introduce concepts of cloud-native, Spring and .Net application development, and container workload deployments with Pivotal Cloud Foundry, as well as application monitoring with PCF Metrics and platform monitoring with PCF Healthwatch.
+The labs will leverage Spring Boot 2.0, Spring Actuator, Spring Cloud Data Flow for PCF, and other PCF 2.0 topics.

 ## Topics
 -Cloud Native Architecture and Security